UltraSmartDigital/USD-Blockchain/CONTRIBUTING.md

 npm test

 If you have any questions or encounter any issues, please create a new topic in the Issues section.
 Thank you for contributing to our project!

-Add this file to the root directory of your project to guide contributors effectively.
-Let me know if you need further assistance!